mnlipp/osgi-getting-started/SimpleBundle.md

 java.lang.NoClassDefFoundError: org/osgi/framework/BundleActivator
 ```

 So, is there no `BundleActivator` in the runtime environment after all?
 Yes, there is.
-It's just that the OSGi runtime doesn't freely allow a bundle to use everything that is available in the environment, not even it is something as obvious as a framework interface.
+It's just that the OSGi runtime doesn't allow a bundle to use everything that is available in the environment freely, not even it is something as obvious as a framework interface.
 If a bundle wants to use an interface or class from the runtime environment, it must declare this desire with an `Import` statement in the manifest.
 The complete manifest of our Simple Bundle must hence include such a statement as well:

 ```properties
 Manifest-Version: 1.0